mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 In this lab, you will complete the following activities:

 * Verify that the lab prerequisites are met (that you have the required Azure resources)
-* Design and develop digital twin models
-  * Create and configure an Azure Digital Twin (ADT) instance
-  * Map IoT device data to ADT models and relationships
-  * Create digital twin models and validate models
 * Create and configure digital twins
-  * Create a digital twin by using the DTDL
+  * Create a digital twin by using the supplied DTDL
   * Build ADT graph using digital twin instances
 * Implement ADT graph interactions (ADT Explorer)
-  * Install and run ADT Explorer
   * Query the ADT Graph
   * Update properties on ADT entities in the graph
 * Integrate ADT with upstream and downstream systems